Lin Guoyu

-Lin Guoyu (蔺国玉; born 2 March 2000) is a Chinese footballer currently playing as a defender for Taian Tiankuang.
+Lin Guoyu (蔺国玉; born 2 March 2000) is a Chinese footballer currently playing as a defender for Nantong Zhiyun.

 Club career

 Lin Guoyu was promoted to the senior team of Shandong Luneng within the 2020 Chinese Super League season by the head coach Li Xiaopeng.
 He made his debut in a Chinese FA Cup game against Dalian Professional F.C. on 18 September 2020 in a 4-0 victory, where he came on as a substitute for Wang Tong.
 The following season he was loaned out to top tier club Wuhan and would go on to make his league debut on 3 January 2022 against Chongqing Liangjiang Athletic in a 2-1 defeat.
 On his return to Shandong, Lin would be included in a youth team squad to participate in the 2022 AFC Champions League as the senior team were unable to participate, due to the strict Chinese COVID-19 quarantine regulations.